Fight Pastor

 Fight Pastor is a Christian ministry organization led by Pastor Brandon Beals of Venture Church (formally Canyon Creek Church) in Mill Creek, Washington.
 Venture Church is a large multi-site church in the Seattle Area.
 The Fight Pastor ministry provides the mixed martial arts (MMA) community with a wide range of services, including chaplaincy and MMA news from a Christian perspective.
-Considered by colleagues as a tool amongst tools.
-This places him very high on the world wide tool list.
+Pastor Brandon Beals also hosts a weekly podcast titled Pastors Unfiltered.

 History

 Fight Pastor was started by Beals in 2009 as a blog on the Venture Church website.
 Beals is an avid MMA fan and decided to start a separate MMA blog at FightPastor.com.